CipSoft-Tibia/Qt5/qtwebengine/src/3rdparty/chromium/storage/browser/file_system/README.md

 certain file systems to certain renderer processes (i.e.
 `content::ChildProcessSecurityPolicyImpl` calls `AddReference` when permission is granted, and call `RemoveReference` when the process is destroyed on all the file systems that renderer has access to).
-The Native File System API will introduce its own way of adding and removing references to these file systems.
+The File System Access API will introduce its own way of adding and removing references to these file systems.